Attack on Iran's Natanz plant muddies US, Iran nuke talks

 6 of6

 Neither Iran nor the U.S. say the incident will crater the negotiations.
-But the attack and the destruction of a significant amount of Iran’s uranium enrichment capability add uncertainty to the discussions in Vienna.
+But the attack and the destruction of a significant amount of Iran’s uranium enrichment capability add uncertainty to the discussions set for Tuesday in Vienna.